What are Probiotic Supplements?

 Probiotic supplements are becoming increasingly well known for their use with digestive issues in both humans and pets.
 You will find probiotics in yogurt, an assortment of drinks, packaged products on your grocery shelves, and dozens of supplements.
 But did you know that your furry friend can benefit from them as well?
 Dogs, like people, need probiotics for digestion and to help boost their immune system.
 Supplementing to boost the presence of these microbes that have been destroyed or have diminished is a way to aid both digestion and immunity.
 For instance, probiotics for dogs with reactions to food, diarrhea (including stress diarrhea) and colitis, and for those on long-term medications like steroids are an essential part of the wellness package.
 Understanding what pet probiotics are, what their health benefits are, and where to get them is an important part of keeping your pet healthy.

 Probiotic Supplements Procedure in Dogs

 Dosages can be difficult to determine, but are typically set by weight.
 Commercial probiotic supplements should provide dosage information.
 You can ask your vet to help you decide what will be the best probiotic if you are uncertain.
-Supplements may come in chewables or powder form, which can be added to your dog’s regular food.
+Supplements may come in chewables, paste or powder form, which can be added to your dog’s regular food.

 Efficacy of Probiotic Supplements in Dogs